Error-331/code_tests/docs/bible/links.md

 Bless the Lord - November 17 (For all God has already done in your life, direct your soul in blessing his name; Bless the Lord and do not forget his benefits);

+Openhearted Living - November 18 (1 John 3:17 TPT; Compassion and generosity go hand in hand; When we remain open hearted to compassion and allow it to move us, we will be generous with what we have);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;